Manage high availability in Kubernetes

 Switchover is performed when you want to test your disaster recovery setup or any other planned activities that require switching the roles of the primary database and the standby replica.

-After the switchover completes, the roles of the primary database instance and the standby replica are reversed along with the direction of replication.
-You must opt for switchovers if you want better control over the process of testing your disaster recovery setup with zero data loss.
+After the switchover completes, the direction of replication and the roles of the primary database instance and the standby replica are reversed.
+Use switchovers to gain more control over testing your disaster recovery setup with no data loss.

-3. The AlloyDB Omni Operator switches the previous primary database instance to a standby replica.
+3. The AlloyDB Omni operator switches the previous primary database instance to be a standby replica.

 Perform a switchover

-Before you perform a switchover, ensure the following:
+Before you begin a switchover, do the following:

 To perform a switchover, create and apply a manifest for a new switchover resource: